Real-time 3D-aware Portrait Editing from a Single Image: Experiments

 \subsection{Experimental Setup}

 {\textbf{Training Settings}}.
 For real faces, we adopt the FFHQ dataset~\cite{karras2019style} at $512\times512$ resolution with camera parameters aligned by EG3D~\cite{eg3d}.
-In order to obtain the stylized images as pseudo labels and visual prompts, we leverage InstructPix2Pix~\cite{instructpix2pix} to edit the real faces.
-Specifically, given an image prompt, we first employ BLIP~\cite{li2022blip} for captioning and use the obtained text as the instruction to synthesize an edited image with InstructPix2Pix.
-We totally conduct experiments on 20 styles, and for each style, we synthesize 1000 images, resulting in 20,000 image pairs for model training.
+In order to obtain the stylized images as pseudo labels, and the corresponding textual and visual prompts, we leverage the text-guided editing model InstructPix2Pix (IP2P)~\cite{instructpix2pix} to edit the real faces.
+Specifically, we manually generate and select textual prompts, and send them to IP2P together with the real images to obtain the edited 2D images.
+The text prompts of our training and testing set are obtained by augmenting the aforementioned textual prompts with the large language model GPT~\cite{brown2020language} following IP2P~\cite{instructpix2pix}.
+While the image prompts of our training and testing set are picked from the edited 2D images.
+We conduct experiments on 20 styles, and for each style, we synthesize 1000 images, resulting in 20,000 image pairs with text prompts for model training.
 For each style, we use 8 textual prompts for training and 5 textual prompts for testing.
 We adopt a learning rate of 5e-5 and optimize the model for 60k iterations with a batch size of 32.
-The entire training procedure is completed over a period of 40 hours utilizing 8 NVIDIA A100 GPUs.
+The entire training procedure is completed over a period of 40 hours using 8 NVIDIA A100 GPUs.

-{\textbf{Baselines}}.
-We conduct comparisons against two categories of methods that achieve analogous outcomes: 1) 3D construction coupled with 3D editing; 2) 2D editing followed by 3D reconstruction.
-For the first category, we implement two baseline approaches, wherein we leverage PTI~\cite{pti} or Live3D~\cite{live3d} for reconstruction and augment both of them with CLIP loss~\cite{clip} for editing.
-In the second category, we employ an instructive pixel-to-pixel editing method~\cite{instructpix2pix} prior to executing 3D reconstruction via Live3D.